Sales Reporting: How to Leverage Tags in Your CRM

 - View tag library

-- Browse tagged records (deals, customer, prospects, etc.)
+- Browse tagged records (deals, customers, prospects, etc.)

 - Rename or delete tags